 (540) 317-1170 (text preferred)

-Swarms are a honeybee colonies' natural way of reproducing.
-When the colony gets too crowded in the parent (original) hive, the workers prepare for a new queen to be raised; the original queen and about half of the workers leave the colony in a cloud.
-They'll all settle down for a short time in a cluster nearby.
-They could settle on a bush, tree, BBQ grill, car, bench, or any other item close-by.
-While they're clustered, scout bees go out to search for a new home.
-Once a few options have been located, the scout bees 'present' their selection to the group; after selecting the preferred option, the group flies off to their new home.
-Swarming most often occurs from early-mid April (sometimes late March) through mid-late June (sometimes even later).
+Swarms are a honeybee colony's natural method of reproduction.
+When the colony becomes overcrowded in the original hive, the worker bees prepare by raising a new queen; once the new queen reaches a certain stage in development, the existing queen and about half of the workers leave the colony in a cloud.
+They will settle temporarily in a nearby cluster, which could be in a bush or tree, or on a BBQ grill, car, bench, or other near-by structure.
+While clustered, scout bees venture out to find a new home.
+Once they identify suitable locations, the scout bees present their selections to the swarm.
+After the bees choose their preferred option, they fly off to their new residence.
+Swarming typically occurs from early to mid-April (sometimes late March) through mid to late June (and occasionally later).

-Removing bees from structures can be a complicated and involved process and usually involves some carpentry.
+Bee removal services for structures can be complicated and often require carpentry work.
 Expect this service to have a fee.
-If you have honeybees in your wall, you can contact these beekeepers to discuss removal options:
+If you have honeybees in your walls, you can reach out to these beekeepers to discuss removal options:

 Patti Wills: 703-297-2429*